 You’ll receive an information pack and application form from the DWP - usually within 2 weeks.

 You should arrange to see your doctor or other medical specialists as soon as possible, to get the evidence you need for your application.

 If you can’t get an appointment in time, don’t delay your application.
 You should send any evidence you already have, for example recent letters from the hospital that describe how your condition is at the moment.

 If you have a Motability vehicle

 Your mobility will be reassessed when you move to PIP.
 You’ll only qualify for the Motability Scheme if you’re given the higher rate for mobility (known as the ‘enhanced rate’).

-This rate is harder to get on PIP than on DLA, which means you might not be able to keep your vehicle.
+This rate is harder to get on PIP, which means you might not be able to keep your vehicle.

 You can talk to an adviser at your nearest Citizens Advice.
 They’ll make sure you include the right details in your claim to get the rate you need.

 If you don’t get the enhanced rate, you’ll have to return your vehicle.

 If you’re asked to return your Motability vehicle